©© Léa Scappini

 Altitudes: start 2130m – finish 2440m

-At the top of the Télémix, take the blue trail that leads to the start at the foot of the DVA park.
-Look out for the “départ ski de rando” sign and take the path between the “jas du bœuf” trail and the “piste des heureux”.
+From the top of the Télémix, take the blue trail to the start at the foot of the DVA park.
+Look out for the “ski de rando departure” sign and take the path between the Jas du Boeuf piste and the Des Heureux piste.
 In the middle of the snowfields, you’ll appreciate the finely jagged scenery of the peaks: the Col des Saluces and the Col du Vallon.
 At the start of the piste des heureux, you’ve arrived.
-It’s time to savor a tidal wave of pure air as you glide down the blue piste.
+It’s time to savour a tidal wave of pure air as you glide down the blue piste.

 La Trace de PeynierDIFFICULT LEVEL (max slope 25°)

 Your outing starts behind the Lauzet residence in the direction of the Fontbonne chairlift.
-You take the ascent to the Napoléon refuge and then begin the ascent to Peynier in wild surroundings.
-After contemplating the view from the summit, you can enjoy the descent on the blue pistes of Les mélèzes and Serre Meyrand during ski area opening hours from 9 a.m. to 4.30 p.m.
+Take the ascent to the Napoléon refuge and then begin the ascent of Peynier in a wild environment.
+After admiring the view from the summit, you can enjoy the descent on the blue pistes of Les Mélèzes and Serre Meyrand during the ski area’s opening hours, i.e. from 9am to 4.30pm.

 Ski touring